naofumi/react-router-vite-rails/README.md

 ### Authentication

-Running React as a static asset on a Ruby on Rails application makes authentication simple.
-To illustrate this, I have created a simple session-based authentication system in Rails and have used it from the React application.
+Running React as a static asset on a Ruby on Rails application makes it possible to share cookies, and this greatly simplifies authentication.
+To illustrate this,
+I have created a simple session-based authentication system in Rails and have used it from the React application.

 Note that the ERB and the React pages will share authentication.
-This makes it particularly easy to mix React and ERB pages in the same application if you are gradually transitioning from a React-based site to Hotwire, for example.
+This makes it particularly easy to mix React and ERB pages in the same application.
+This helps a lot if you are gradually transitioning from a React-based site to Hotwire, for example.

 ### CSRF protection